 It’s more important than ever to give each other the benefit of the doubt.
 You can still hold each other accountable, but make sure you’re not rushing through it.
 Carve out the time for a longer conversation.
 If you’re in a hurry, you can come across harsher than you mean to.

-“The first week of this,” says Lencioni, “we were like deer in the headlights.
+“The first week of [the pandemic],” says Lencioni, “we were like deer in the headlights.
 We were on our heels.
 We felt like we were playing defense.
 And then we said no. Let’s create clarity right now for the next two months.”
 He urges leaders to give people a rallying cry—a temporary goal.

 When he did that with his own team, “that’s when everybody went from defense to offense.
 It wasn’t just about surviving or feeling like a victim.
 It was about thriving and being on offense.”